DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 {{ appUserNeed({
   description: "As an ITT provider,
-We need schools to understand the benefits of mentoring, So that their staff are encouraged to become a mentor and take part in the training we provide."
+We need schools to understand the benefits of mentoring, So that their staff are encouraged to become mentors and participate in the training we provide."
 }) }}

 ## User tasks

-Throughout private beta, we created a list of user tasks.
+Throughout the private beta, we created a list of user tasks.

-Working with user tasks enabled the design and development team to create user journeys and features specific to the tasks or that our users need to complete, whilst keeping the overarching user needs of the service in mind.
+Working with user tasks enabled the design and development team to create user journeys and features specific to our users’ tasks while keeping the service’s overarching user needs in mind.

 ### User types